An employee gets an alternative holiday for working on a public holiday that is an otherwise working day.

 - Paying via payroll system

-- Calculating sick and bereavement leave payments
+- Pay for public holidays, sick and bereavement leave and alternative holidays

 - Payment for leave and holidays in final pay